 The ascent to Mandango

-The ascent to Cerro Mandango is suitable for people of all ages, and although from Vilcabamba it may seem like a difficult journey, the truth is that the ascent is possible even for children.
-This is the case of groups of children from schools in Vilcabamba who carry out promotions from time to time in the company of teachers or tutors.
-In these cases it is always recommended that they do so from an adult.
+The ascent to Cerro Mandango is suitable for people of all ages, and although from Vilcabamba it may seem like a difficult journey, the truth is that the climb is possible even for children.
+This is the case of small groups of schools in Vilcabamba who carry out promotions from time to time in the company of teachers or tutors.
+In these cases it is always recommended that an adult do it.

 The ascent is made by one of Vilcabamba trails, which with different degrees of difficulty brings visitors closer to the top,